 - Review the parent teacher interview with your child and discuss any action plans with your child

 - Implement the actions to which you agreed

 - Stay in touch with the teacher to discuss your child’s progress

 Meeting your child’s teacher should build a parent-teacher partnership that encourages ongoing communication throughout the year.
-By working closely with your child and establishing a good working relationship with teachers, you can help your child have a great school year.
+However, if due to work commitments or personal circumstances, you can’t find the time to attend a meeting in person, then don’t worry, you may be able to speak to teacher over the phone.
+A lot of schools now use a data analytics platform for teachers and parents that allows for easy and quick communication from teaching staff at a time convenient to you both.
+Above all, by working closely with your child and establishing a good working relationship with teachers, you can help your child have a great school year.

 Joanne Sallay is a Director at Teachers on Call – a personalized home tutoring service with more than 25 years of experience.
 Teachers on Call’s Ontario Certified Teachers specialize in providing one-on-one instruction in all subjects and grades including French Immersion tutoring.For further information about Teachers on Call, please visit: www.teachersoncall.ca Like Teachers on Call on Facebook Follow Teachers on Call on Twitter